Fahad-Alsubaihi/Test_Kafka_Cluster/README.md

 Follow the link > Source > Download the ZIP file.

 ## Now JMeter plugins to run the test for a KAFKA Cluster:
 In Apache JMeter, you can manage plugins using the JMeter Plugins Manager.
-The Plugins Manager is a convenient tool that allows you to install, uninstall, and update JMeter plugins esier.
+The Plugins Manager is a convenient tool that allows you to install, uninstall, and update JMeter plugins more easily.
 ### To Download the Plugins Manage follow the link [here](https://jmeter-plugins.org/install/Install/)
 Download the JAR file and move it to this path
 ```